NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

   // loadFixture to run this setup once, snapshot that state, and reset Hardhat
   // Network to that snapshot in every test. async function deployTokenFixture() {
-    // Get the ContractFactory and Signers here. const Token = await ethers.getContractFactory("Token");
+    // Get the Signers here.
     const [owner, addr1, addr2] = await ethers.getSigners();

-    // To deploy our contract, we just have to call Token.deploy() and await
+    // To deploy our contract, we just have to call ethers.deployContract and await
-    // its deployed() method, which happens once its transaction has been
+    // its waitForDeployment() method, which happens once its transaction has been
     // mined.
-    const hardhatToken = await Token.deploy();
+    const hardhatToken = await ethers.deployContract("Token");

-    await hardhatToken.deployed();
+    await hardhatToken.waitForDeployment();

-    // Fixtures can return anything you consider useful for your tests return { Token, hardhatToken, owner, addr1, addr2 };
+    // Fixtures can return anything you consider useful for your tests return { hardhatToken, owner, addr1, addr2 };
   }

   // You can nest describe calls to create subsections.